gwbond/blender/README.md

 rotation to a shape key value between 0.0 and 1.0.

 For each driver, adds three no-op Bezier interpolation keyframes in case interpolation control is desired.
-NOTE: To view and manipulate keyframes, select a driver in the "Graph Editor" "Drivers" window, and either "mute" or delete any driver modifiers that appear at the bottom of the driver properties window.

 ## Brekel-Kinect-Face-Pro-2-FBX-Action-Add-On